pschichtel/docker-volume-cephfs/README.md

 Documentation is work in progress...

+# Docker Volume Plugin for CephFS

+There are quite a few plugins already which can be used to mount a CephFS into a Docker volume.
+But either they are old (> 2 years) or the code isn't really structured.
+Therefore I decide to write a new one based on the SSHFS plugin mentioned above because we need it at work and ... just for fun. :-)

 # Prerequisites

 This plugin just executes the `mount` command to mount a CephFS filesystem and therefore expects that the Ceph Kernel module is installed and running in your Docker host.